 What we, the common drinkers have long been calling out for, is a return to the good old days of affordable, high quality whisky that can be purchased down the local supermarket where we buy things like ‘Baked Beans‘ and ‘Toilet Duck‘.

-Unbelievably, this masterpiece of a spirit had apparently been on the market for quite some time, completely flying under the radar of ‘so-called’ whisky experts.
-In fact, if it weren’t for the extremely talented panel at the World Whisky Awards who blindly blind tasted thousands of samples blindly, this gem of a whisky may never have received the credit it so clearly deserves.
+Unbelievably, this masterpiece of a spirit had been on the market for some time, completely flying under the radar of ‘so-called’ whisky experts.
+In fact, if it weren’t for the extremely talented panel at the World Whisky Awards who blindly blind tasted thousands of samples blindly, this gem of a whisky may never have received the credit it so deserves.

 Smell: Bloody Brilliant!!

 Intriguingly, the blend is produced by ‘Wallace & Young Distillers’ of Glasgow, a company which quite frankly, no bugger has ever heard of.
-Despite their G2 post code placing them suspiciously close to Whyte & MacKay’s head office however, rumours that the blend is created by sooking up all the whisky Richard Patterson keeps chucking on the carpet are as yet unconfirmed.
+Despite their G2 post code placing them suspiciously close to Whyte & MacKay’s head office however, rumours that this blend is created by sooking up all the whisky Richard Patterson keeps chucking on the carpet are as yet unconfirmed.

 *** UPDATE *** UPDATE *** UPDATE *** UPDATE *** UPDATE ***